Ghostwriting

 • Note that I quote projects with industry-standard rates in mind — not high or low, but average.

-• I consider the degree of difficulty, desired manuscript length, research requirements, and estimated time frame.
+• I consider the degree of difficulty, desired manuscript length, research requirements, and estimated time frame before providing a quote.

 • Every once in a while, a book concept is so extraordinary that I believe it has potential for further ventures.
 In these instances, I may negotiate a percentage of sales, first right of refusal on prequels, sequels, and series, and/or first right of refusal to write the screenplay.